 Get task notes

 Get list of existing notes for the task with id task_id.
-Data format is similar to the case,
+Data format is similar to the case, when notes are included into the task data.

 Create a note for a task